sinistersnare/sinistersnare.github.io/content/page/about.md

----
++++
-title: "About The Sinistersnare"
+title = "About The Sinistersnare" draft = false slug = "about"
-date: 2017-12-24T06:06:21-05:00
-draft: false
-sidemenu: true
----
++++

 Hi!
 I am Davis Ross Silverman (hence the URL).
 I also go by my alter-ego: The Sinistersnare.

 I love technology, I love to teach it, and I love to talk it.

-Currently pursuing a bachelor degree in computer science at the University of Maryland, College Park, my graduation date is May 2018.
+Currently pursuing a bachelor degree in computer science at the University of Maryland, College Park.
+My graduation date is May 2018.

 ## Software ##